← Back to 史記

 11

 After fourteen years, Duke Mu of Qin was established.
-The duke was ill and lay for five days without waking; when he awoke, he spoke of dreaming that he saw the Supreme God, and the Supreme God commanded Duke Mu to pacify the disorder in Jin.
+The duke was ill and lay for five days without waking; When he awoke, he spoke of dreaming that he saw the Supreme God, and the Supreme God commanded Duke Mu to pacify the disorder in Jin.
 The scribe wrote and recorded it and stored it in the treasury.
 And later generations all said that Duke Mu of Qin ascended to heaven.

 12